skezo/spell-master/README.md

 > Master your spelling with “Spell Master”.
 A simple Alexa Skill to help you practice for your spelling tests.

 ##Purpose:
-To allow 6 year-olds and up to study independently for their school's spelling tests using Amazon's Alexa Voice Service (e.g. Amazon Echo).
+To allow 6 year-olds and up to study independently for their school's spelling tests using a device connected to Amazon's Alexa Voice Service (e.g. Amazon Echo).

 ### Features:
 - recognizes more than 24,000 kid-safe words
 - edit your spelling list by adding and deleting words
 - practice your spellings with a spelling test

-## Dialog Sample:
+### Dialog Sample:

 ```
 User: "Alexa, open Spell Master"